Supermarket cashback apps are one of my favourite ways to cut down my weekly supermarket shop bill and save money at the supermarket.

 Sometimes it’s just not stocked in your store, especially if it’s a new product, flavour or range.

-Which is why it’s best not to go out of your way to make the trip just for freebies.
+This is why it’s best not to go out of your way to make the trip just for freebies.

 Final thoughts on supermarket cashback apps